In this web service tutorial, we will see the introduction of webservices in java and some jargons of web services.

 The World Wide Web Consortium (W3C) has defined the web services.
 According to W3C, “Web Services are the message-based design frequently found on the Web and in enterprise software.
 The Web of Services is based on technologies such as HTTP, XML, SOAP, WSDL, SPARQL, and others.”

 Let’s say, you are a Java developer and you can publish your functions on internet or LAN through java web service so any other developer(let’s say .Net developer) can access your function.

-You can go through web services interview questions for interview questions on web services.
+You can go through web services interview questions for interview questions on webservices in java.